 The 10-ft high walls failed in a manner resembling the failure of three-block high prisms.
 Axially loaded walls developed vertical cracks with final failure occurring by crushing between the second and fourth course from the top or bottom end of the wall at both wall faces.
-Eccentrically loaded walls failed between the top and the fourth course from the top by compressive failure on one wall face at a mortar joint, except for one wall loaded at an eccentricity of t/6which failed near its base.
+Eccentrically loaded walls failed between the top and the fourth course from the top by compressive failure on one wall face at a mortar joint, except for one wall loaded at t/6 which failed near its base.

-The 16-ft high walls generally failed along a horizontal joint at approximately $\frac{3}{4}$ of their height.
+The 16-ft high walls generally failed along a horizontal joint at approximately 3/4 of their height.
 One axially loaded wall and one wall loaded at an eccentricity of t/6 failed by compression near the second course from the bottom of the wall.

-Most 20-ft high walls also failed along a horizontal joint at approximately $\frac{3}{4}$ of their height.
+Most 20-ft high walls also failed along a horizontal joint at approximately 3/4 of their height.
 One axially loaded wall and one with a load eccentricity of t/6 failed by crushing of the mortar joint three courses from the bottom.